chills/teamkit-ux-design/README.md

 # teamkit-ux-design

 Team Kit for teams is awesome!
-Recently updated, I designed this survey for design and research teams 7 years ago but it can easily be applied across disciplines.
+Recently updated, I designed this survey for design and research teams 7 years ago but it can easily be applied across disciplines in technology organisations eg. product, engineering.

 Find a range of assets to help you manage feedback on team health, culture, collaboration and individual career management.